The Top 30 Most Valuable Football Cards Of All Time

 Estimated Value (PSA 9 - Mint): $3 Million

-Arguably, the best quarterback to ever play the game of football, Tom Brady's rookie cards have been on fire of late.
+Arguably the best quarterback to ever play football, Tom Brady’s rookie cards have been on fire recently.

-And one, in particular, continues to break all time rookie card records.
-The 2000 Playoff Contenders Tom Brady rookie card is highly in demand with football card collectors, however this variation - the Playoff Contenders Championship Ticket Auto is a lot harder to find.
+One, in particular, continues to break all-time rookie card records.
+The 2000 Playoff Contenders Tom Brady rookie card is highly in demand with football card collectors; however, this variation, the Playoff Contenders Championship Ticket Auto, is much harder to find.

 That concludes our discussion of the most expensive football cards of all time.
 If you have any questions or comments on this list, feel free to comment below or shoot me an email at chris@allvintagecards.com